Sweden-Mayhem/site/content/minecraft/help.md

 To install support for shaders via Iris or OptiFine, follow these steps:

 1. Download [Iris Universal JAR](https://www.irisshaders.dev/download) or [OptiFine JAR for Minecraft 1.21.5](https://optifine.net/downloads)
-2. Run the downloaded JAR file to star the installer
+2. Run the downloaded JAR file to start the installer
-	- <small>If double-clicking doesn't run the JAR, use command: `java -jar <file>.jar`</small>
+	- <small>If double-clicking doesn't start the installer, use command: `java -jar <file>.jar`</small>
 3. In the installer, make sure to select Minecraft version **1.21.5** and click "Install"
 4. Open the Minecraft Launcher, which should have a new profile with Iris or OptiFine
 5. Start Minecraft with the profile